bitapeslabs/Runeapes.InterviewTask/README.md

 Your task is to create a React component library with a single component: the Carousel.

+#### Important: This carousel component needs to be built from scratch, you cannot use "carousel" libraries.
+Libraries for handling dragging on mobile are allowed, however

 ### Carousel Component Requirements

 1. **Children and Width**: